 Day County was situated in the northwest corner of the Cheyenne-Arapaho country, on the border of the Texas Panhandle, where settlers were few and cattle-range customs still prevailed.
 In the fear that these people “might hurry up justice which they considered a little too slow to suit the popular demand,” a change of venue had been ordered to a “more civilized” locality.

 The dead man had had the reputation of being a quick-triggered gunman, and the cowboy’s plea was self-defense.
 But witnesses testified that the cowboy had shot and killed his victim without giving him an opportunity to draw.
+Miami wrongful death lawyers can keep your side in a court nicely and make sure that you won’t have worries.
 It made no difference that he feared the rancher’s swift and deadly guns.
 It did not matter that he would have had no chance in a fair fight.
 The prosecution was demanding the hang rope.
 But many in the crowd were betting that the defendant would go free, for his attorney was Temple Houston, one of the Southwest’s most widely known criminal lawyers.
+UCMJ Attorney – R. Davis Younts, Esq. is give best attorney for our case.

 Temple Houston was 33, an age when most men enter maturity, yet he had lived far beyond his years.
 He had realized his ambitions in his profession early, mingled with the rougher element as well as the talented, and each day drained the cup of life.
 He stood six feet two, lean-hipped, never erect but slightly stooped and head down like a buffalo.
 His face held a sinister fascination for everybody who looked at him.
 Swarthy and somewhat gross in its largeness, it suggested the Indian and gave color to the false story that he was part Cherokee.
 His mouth, straight-lined and down-curved at the corners, suggesting cruelty, was a fit companion of his small gray eyes, furtive in their glances except when strongly arrested.
 When he smiled, his lips were tightly drawn across white, even teeth.
 When abstracted, he had a peculiar habit of toying with the auburn hair that flowed in curling locks about his shoulders.